dimitrismistriotis/dimitrismistriotis.github.io/_posts/2015-08-15-reading_hacks.md

 or this YouTube video: [How to Triple Your Reading Speed in 20 Minutes](https://www.youtube.com/watch?v=jeOHqI9SqOI), or the associated blog post: [Learn How to Triple Your Reading Speed in 5 Minutes](http://fourhourworkweek.com/2015/06/09/speed-reading/).

-Following lines with the finger provided a great speed multiplier and focus assistance even when some distractions were around.
-Then adjusting the eyes as adviced provided an additional incremental improvement.
+Following lines with the finger tracing provided a great speed multiplier and focus assistance even when some distractions were around.
+Then adjusting the eyes as advised provided an additional incremental improvement.

-In order to be active and engaged some people hold a pen or marker to underline passages.
-An complimental approach is to use post-its for interesting pages.
+In order to be active and engaged some prefer a pen or marker to underline passages.
+An compartmental approach is to use post-its on pages.
 I have seen the latter also as a substitution for underlining for whoever does not want to "damage" the book.

 ## Make time

-By engaging into small rearrangments of day to day schedule can many times create pockets of time for extra reading.
-On London using the underground, starting the commute from a different station added 5 minutes to the journey but eliminated one exchange.
-This created a 25 minute continious pocket back and forth in total of almost an hour of reading per day.
+Making small rearrangements of daily schedule can often create pockets of time for extra reading.
+As an example while in London using the underground: starting the commute from a different station added 5 minutes to the journey but eliminated one train exchange.
+This created a 25 minute continuous commute back and forth, totalling to almost an hour for reading each working day.

 ## It is OK to quit or stop

-This hack is again from a person from the IT start-up scene whose name I cannot
+This hack is again from a person from the IT start-up scene whom I cannot
 remember: If at any given point while reading you feel like doing something else, then stop.
 Do what you have to and then come back or leave it for another day.

-I would say that it is OK to stop reading books if they suddenly are not any more interesting or if the mood about them changed.
-This happened with the third part of the Dune series: I wanted to read about the sands of Arakis, but after following up from volume two just could not follow through.
-I dropped the book immediately.
-Will probably pick it up at some point in the future.
-A friend of mine always reads books up to their last page no matter what.
-After trying to do this, I found myself not wanting to read anything significant for a couple of weeks, so it did not apply to me.
+I would extend this suggesting that it is OK to stop reading books if they end up not interesting or if the mood about them changes.
+This happened with the third part of the Dune series: I wanted to read more about the sands of the planet Arrakis, but after following up from volume two I just could not follow through.
+I dropped the book immediately and will probably pick it up at some point in the future.
+A close friend always reads books up to their last page no matter what.
+After trying to do the same, I found myself not wanting to read anything significant for a couple of weeks.

-The above should not become a habit: starting but never finishing.
+The above should not become a habit of starting something and never finishing.
 The tactic should exist as a tool, but one of the tools that are not used often.

 ## Prefer paperbacks